ginschel/slavo_lingo_src/medzukurs_english.md

 ## Body

-New Words: [hand, leg, head, eye, brain, foot, ear, nose, face, heart, finger, stomach, body, to hurt (hurts), hair, similar, to hear (hears)]
+New Words: [hand, leg, head, eye, brain, foot, ear, nose, face, heart, finger, stomach, body, to hurt, hair, similar, to hear]
 Phrases: ["My hand hurts.",
 "She has a long leg.",
 "The head is on the body.",